wiltonngo/Data-Sales/README.md

 - We found the City has the most amount of Sales is San Francisco
 - The best month in Sales is December because it is when Christmas and News Year
 - The Product are sold most is batteries.
+- The least amont of Sales are Washing and Dryer Machine